Last Updated 5/6/2020

 Overview: Insurers sell a variety of annuity products that differ in how they accumulate funds, get annuitized, and provide guarantees.
 Annuity contributions can be made as a one-time large lump sum payment or through a series of flexible contributions that can differ by amount and timing, depending on the insurance contract.
 Single contribution policies are useful when the annuitant has a large lump sum of money, such as with an inheritance or lump sum retirement plan payout.
 Alternatively, flexible contribution policies are most suitable to consumers who need to accumulate retirement funds over time.

 - Variable annuity contracts allow the policy owner to allocate contributions into various subaccounts of a separate account based upon the risk appetite of the annuitant.
 The contributions can be invested in stocks, bonds or other investments.
 Income payments in the annuitization phase can be fixed or fluctuate with the investment performance of the underlying subaccounts of the separate account.
-In contrast to fixed annuities, policyholders assume all of the investment risk with variable annuities because they are separate account products that are valued at market every day.
+In contrast to fixed annuities’ guaranteed interest provision, policyholders assume the investment risk with variable annuities because they are separate account products that are valued at market every day.

 Status: Life insurance and annuities are regulated by state insurance commissioners.
 The NAIC encourages states to adopt model laws and regulations designed to inform and protect insurance consumers.
-The NAIC Suitability in Annuity Transactions Model Regulation sets forth standards and procedures for recommendations to consumers that result in a transaction involving annuity products to ensure the insurance needs and financial objectives of consumers are appropriately met at the time of the transaction.
-The NAIC Annuity Disclosure Model Regulation establishes standards for the disclosure of certain information about annuity contracts to protect consumers and foster consumer education.
+The NAIC Suitability in Annuity Transactions Model Regulation (#275) sets forth standards and procedures for recommendations to consumers that result in a transaction involving annuity products to ensure the insurance needs and financial objectives of consumers are appropriately met at the time of the transaction.
+The NAIC Annuity Disclosure Model Regulation (#245) establishes standards for the disclosure of certain information about annuity contracts to protect consumers and foster consumer education.